KevinVillela/lovecraft/README.md

 # For Developers

+To download the application, `clone` the repository and then run `npm install` from the root directory.

 To run the application locally, simply cd into the `client` directory and run `ng serve`.
 To deploy it to Firebase hosting, run `ng build --prod` and then cd to the base directory and run `firebase deploy`.
 You may need to download